Ai-Kiwi/cc-Music/README.md

 # contributing
 If you would like to make any changes, please feel free to help out!
 However, make sure to only upload to the development branch.
-If you would like to help out, I'd suggest you make the following files locally.
-They will help you out hugely with development! (make sure you have craftos-pc installed and then just double click start.bat file you made to test)
+If you would like to help out, I'd suggest you make the following files locally inside of your github project. (.gitignore file will stop them from syncing) They will help you out hugely with development! (make sure you have craftos-pc installed and then just double click start.bat file you made to test)

 startup.lua
 ```